RavensbourneWebMedia/Interactive-Narratives/sessions/01/readme.md

 #### In a nutshell, leading up to the formative you will:
 1. Learn about creating stories
 2. Learn about creating characters
-3. Learn about weaving media into an interactive story
+3. Learn about weaving different media into an interactive story
 4. Create a story and cast
 5. Create online avatars for them.
 6. Using Facebook, Flickr, Audio Boo, Vimeo, Blogger, Twitter, websites, etc
-7. Over three next weeks create the basis of your story
+7. Over three next weeks you will basically create the basis of your story

 # Lecture: Introducing Trans-media

 ### What is Trans-media?

 ![studyhours](assets/Transmedia.png)

+> ‘The art of storytelling now requires the creation of a complex story structure: multi-layered, open-ended, and involving multiple users.
+Storytelling today is almost like designing a wicked problem itself.’
+Jörgen Van Der Sloot

 * All media are equal
 * All media work together to tell the story